X1nyuLu/x1nyulu.github.io/_pages/about.md

   - /about.html
 ---

-I am now a Ph.D. student in the Department of Chemistry and Chemical Technology, Xiamen University, advised by [Prof. Rong-Rong Ji](https://mac.xmu.edu.cn/rrji_en/) and [Prof. Bin Ren](https://bren.xmu.edu.cn).
+I am now a Ph.D. student in the College of Chemistry and Chemical Engineering, Xiamen University, advised by [Prof. Bin Ren](https://bren.xmu.edu.cn) and [Prof. Rong-Rong Ji](https://mac.xmu.edu.cn/rrji_en/).
 I received my M.S. degree in Physical Chemistry from Xiamen University in 2023.
 My research interests include computational spectroscopy and machine learning.
 I am also interested in the application of machine learning assisted spectroscopy in the field of biology and environment.